monoscope-tech/apitoolkit-landing/docs/sdks/databases/mongodb/index.md

 menuWeight: 20
 ---

-# Integrating APItoolkit with MongoDB
+# Integrating monoscope with MongoDB

-This guide demonstrates how to integrate APItoolkit with MongoDB database operations using OpenTelemetry to monitor performance and identify issues.
+This guide demonstrates how to integrate monoscope with MongoDB database operations using OpenTelemetry to monitor performance and identify issues.

 ## Prerequisites

 - MongoDB database (local or Atlas)
 - MongoDB client application
-- APItoolkit account with an API key
+- monoscope account with an API key

 ## Setting Up OpenTelemetry for MongoDB